-Our Impact Evaluation Program helps us to refine our priorities, learn lessons from current and past projects, and report accurately to the Minister, the Parliament and the wider Australian public.
+Our Planning and Impact Evaluation Program helps us to refine our priorities, learn lessons from current and past projects, and report accurately to the Minister, the Parliament and the wider Australian public.

 The Impact Evaluation Program carries out three types of assessments: